 As a registered purchaser of a plan, you are licensed to build only one structure from the plans.
-If you intend to build a plan more than once, contact us to obtain a quote for a multi-use license.
+If you intend to build a plan more than once, you’ll need to purchase the unlimited use set.

-A mirror reverse is exactly like looking at a set of plans in a mirror, but all the text is still readable (not backwards).
+A readable reverse is exactly like looking at a set of plans in a mirror, but all the text is still readable (not backwards).